 To actively measure the ROI with customers, you can review the total number of customers, number of recurring customers, the average amount spent per customer, the company’s net promoter score, time spent on a website, email open rates, and consumer reviews.

-Measure Staff ROI
+Measuring Staff ROI

 To actively measure the ROI within your internal team, you can review employee retention, money spent recruiting new employees, and number of new hire referrals.
 You also can gauge employee happiness via internal surveys.